JuliaEarth/GeoStats.jl/docs/src/data.md

 # Spatial data

-Below is the list of currently implemented spatial data types.
-There exists an effort in the JuliaGeo organization to add more flexible raster out-of-memory data types that are compatible with the GeoStats.jl framework.
+Below is the list of currently implemented spatial data types in the project.

 ## GeoDataFrame

 For point (or hard) data in spreadsheet format (e.g. CSV, TSV), the `GeoDataFrame` object is a lightweight wrapper over Julia's `DataFrame` types.

 ```@docs
 GeoDataFrame